mjallen729/Icon-Controller/README.md

 # Icon Controller
 Some programs will automatically place a desktop shortcut or icon when they update.
-This script is designed to delete those annoying icons that keep reappearing.
+This script is designed to delete those annoying icons that keep reappearing or to

 Compatible with Windows 8 or above.